 Rob McCarthy (Sept 2020 - Aug 2024)

 Governors are required to declare any pecuniary interest.
-As of November 2020 no other governors had declared any interest.
-This information will be updated after each full Governing Body meeting.
+No governors have declared any such interest.

 Relationships with current pupils:

-Emma Foxcroft and Christina Whellams are parents of children in the school.
+Emma Foxcroft, Christina Whellams and Muray Bruce are parents of children in the school.

 Governors responsibilities for specific areas are:

 Emma Foxcroft - SEND and Pupil Premium